 How do HEPA Filters and Germicidal UV light work?

-- Air filtration using HEPA filters have become a critical weapon in the fight against the spread of SARS-CoV-2.
-The HEPA filter can trap the virus on the surface of the filter and prevent it from escaping back into the airstream.
+- The HEPA filter can trap the viruses on the surface of the filter and prevent it from escaping back into the airstream.

 - The fibers in a HEPA filter are designed to trap particles as small as 0.01 micron in diameter — just a tiny fraction of the width of a human hair.